 Dean’s career managing land and natural resources, as well as his interest in renewable energy around the globe, began with a childhood spent on his family’s Hill Country ranch in Texas.
 Dean started working with the Bureau of Land Management (BLM) in Lander, Wyoming, following his degree from Texas A&M and military service.
-Dean lead the way for helping the Bureau evolve from a range and forestry/lands and minerals agency into the multiple use management agency that it is now, focused on public values, public uses and environmental concerns.
-Rising in the agency he took positions managing hundreds of employees, millions of acres of public lands, multi-million dollar budgets and the challenge of moving the agency forward in politically charged environments, leaving the areas he worked with notable new National Conservation Areas, Wilderness, research centers and public interpretive areas.
-Dean’s progressive actions brought international attention, resulting in the U.S. loaning him to the United Nations Environmental Programme (UNEP) in Europe to establish the Interim Secretariat for the Convention on Biological Diversity, utilizing concepts he pioneered in the U.S. while providing leadership in conducting the first three Intergovernmental Committee meetings.
+Dean led the way for helping the BLM evolve into the multiple use management agency that it is now.
+Dean assisted the United Nations Environment Programme (UNEP) in Geneva to establish the Interim Secretariat for the Convention on Biological Diversity.
 He served as United States Chairman for Biosphere Reserves and later on a Global Commission with UNESCO.
-His honors include receiving the rank of Distinguished Executive from both Presidents Reagan and Clinton, the Meritorious Executive from President G.H.
-Bush as well as the Secretary of Interior’s Meritorious and Distinguished Service Awards and the Lifetime Service Award by the Public Lands Foundation.
-In addition to SDWEA, he currently serves on the Board of Public Lands Foundation; National and Regional Committee for National Parks Conservation Association, as a regional representative for the International Dark Sky Association, Vice President of an HOA and he is active in Harvard Business Club of San Antonio.
+His honors include receiving the rank of Distinguished Executive from three Presidents as well as the Secretary of Interior’s Meritorious and Distinguished Service Awards and the Lifetime Service Award by the Public Lands Foundation.
+In addition to SDWEA, he currently serves on several national and local organizations.

 Toby L. Crow